 As we continue along in this difficult season (made all the more difficult by Covid-19), we remember the story of the Everlasting God who made Himself human to be with us.
 One of the names that we use to describe God is Emmanuel, which means God with us.
 But we also live in a dark and darkening world, where things are broken and hard to deal with.
-All of us have moments where things seem too hard to bear, where the weight of the world seems to press down on us to a degree unfathomable.
+All of us have moments where things seem too hard to bear, where the weight of the world seems to press down on us to a degree unfathomable, and we need help--whether it be emotional or material.
 As the Coronavirus continues its ravaging path, it can be difficult to know how to navigate the ins and outs of our day to day lives.

-There is no shame in feeling down, not ever.
+There is no shame in feeling down or needing help with food insecurity, not ever.
 But please know that we serve a God who made Himself human to be with us.
 We serve a God who laughed and cried, who felt hunger and was tempted; a God who shed Himself of glory to be with us.
 This is no small thing, and the very hope that we cling to in times of darkness and trouble.

 Wendell Berry says this: “It gets darker and darker, and then Jesus is born.”